What Is a Bitcoin Wallet

 A custodial wallet is connected to the Bitcoin network by the custodian, but a user running their own full node can connect their non-custodial wallet to their node.

-Wallets are differentiated by two defining characteristics: whether they are a hot wallet or a cold wallet, and whether they are custodial or non-custodial.
+Wallets are differentiated by two defining characteristics: hot vs cold, and custodial vs non-custodial.
 Different wallets are best for certain purposes; a hot wallet can facilitate more frequent transactions, while cold wallets provide better security for long-term storage.
 Choosing a wallet depends on how often a user plans to move bitcoin, and requires making a trade-off between security and convenience.

 Bitcoin Wallets